Tools for Practice

 • No significant difference in any bleeding except:

-• Non-fatal arrhythmias (ventricular pauses) were significantly increased with ticagrelor as well.3
+• Non-fatal arrhythmias of unclear significance (ventricular pauses) were significantly increased with ticagrelor as well.3

 • Ticagrelor has several theoretical benefits over clopidogrel: it is a reversible platelet inhibitor, hepatic metabolism not required for activation (less intra-individual variability in response), and faster onset/offset of action.3,4